Israel, Netanya, Mefi 5, office 308

 6. Obtain Israeli citizenship.

-Note that a conversation with the consul is one of the most critical life exams, the passing of which determines whether a new life will begin in the Holy Land.
+Note that a conversation on the interview is one of the difficult part, the passing of which determines whether a new life will begin in new country.

-During the interview, the consul may ask the most unexpected questions, which you should be prepared to answer.
-Therefore, we advise you to prepare for the consular inspection in the Israeli counseling center.
-Our specialists will advise you how to conduct yourself at the interview, how to answer tricky questions from the consul, as well as help you deal with other difficulties in repatriation.
+During the interview, you may be asked the most unexpected questions, which you should be prepared to answer.
+Therefore, we advise you to prepare for the inspection in the Israeli counseling center.
+Our specialists will advise you how to conduct yourself at the interview, how to answer tricky questions, as well as help you deal with other difficulties in repatriation.

 Other ways to move to Israel